 A responsible vehicle owner needs to be well informed on major vehicle components including transmissions, transfer cases, and differentials.
-The Advanced Transmission Center team has been the preferred local transmission shop in Denver since 1986 and has some lessons learned we would love for responsible vehicle owners to keep in mind.
+The Advanced Transmission Center team has been the preferred local transmission shop in Denver since 1986 and has some lessons learned we would love for responsible vehicle owners to keep in mind when considering how to service your transmission.
 Being more knowledgeable won’t eliminate repair costs but it can mitigate the risk of a severe failure.
 After all, a transmission is a wearable component so its ultimate failure should be expected.
 Keeping the following things in mind will help you be a better vehicle owner:

 1. Transmission Fluid LEVEL Must Be Monitored Regularly